cooperhewitt/tms-tools/README.md

 There is no attempt to interpret the data or the reconcile the twisty maze of relationships between the many tables in TMS.
 That is left as an exercise to the reader.
 This is not a one-button magic pony.
 This is code that _works for us_ today.
 It has issues.
 If you choose to use it you will probably discover new issues.
 Yay, adventure!

-We are making this code available because we're all in the TMS soup together and maybe our work can help others and together we make things a little better.
+**We are making this code available because we're all in the TMS soup together and maybe the work we've done so far can help others and going forward we can try to make things a little better, together.*

 The tools